appliedoceansciences/borealis_sbc/readme.md

 Reboot the board with `reboot` to apply the above mods, and then log in and use `sudo -i` to get back to a root prompt.

+### Adding backup networks

+After logging in via ssh, run:

+    sudo -i nmtui

+Here select `Edit a connection`, then `<Add>`, the `Wi-Fi` and fill out the following information regarding SSID and Security (WPA and WPA2 Personal is most likely the security type dealth with).

+In order to select a different network to connect to, head back to the main menu and select `Activate a connection`.
+Here select the connection to activate.

+If the main network is not found on the Pi on boot, networks added in the `Edit a connection` will be used.